marilisdmarrero-sys/saas-imaging-platform-efficiency-analysis/README.md

 When platform coverage failed, the fallback was physical — FedEx Express shipping of CDs, with no guarantee the facility would use the prepaid label instead of USPS, adding days of uncontrolled delay to an already time-sensitive case.

-Cases had a **5-day SLA** — imaging and records were expected within 5 days of case opening to support specialist consultations.
-This SLA made SaaS platforms not a preference but an operational necessity.
+Cases had a **5-day target turnaround timeframe** — imaging and records were expected within 5 days of case opening to support specialist consultations.
+This timeframe made SaaS platforms not a preference but an operational necessity.

 ---